Your Next Gig Will Not be Your Last

 You heard me right when I say your next gig or job will not be the last.
 It will likely be temporary; to assist you to get your bearings and get you back on your feet.

-I have had this discussion with several individuals in the Career Pivot Online Community in the last several weeks.
+A couple of years ago, I had this discussion with several individuals in the Career Pivot Online Community.
 They are over 50, and sometimes over 60, have been unemployed for over 6 months, and are still looking for that ideal job.
 They are starting to show what I refer to as unemployment fatigue.

 The stress of being unemployed at this time of life is starting to get to them.
 This shows up in speech patterns, weight gain, sleep problems, and other signs of stress.
 They need to go back to work to re-establish patterns and give them a sense of self-worth.